A Comprehensive Review of Visual-Textual Sentiment Analysis from Social Media Networks: VISUAL-TEXTUAL SA FRAMEWORK

 \subsubsection{MULTIMODAL FUSION METHODS}

-This section discusses many fusion strategies that have been used in various visual–textual SA tasks.
+This section discusses many fusion strategies that have been employed to address various visual-textual SA challenges.
 The fusion approaches are classified as follows: rule-, classification-, attention- and bilinear pooling-based approaches.
 The optimal strategy for a specific application depends on the nature of the issue, the characteristics of the media and the available parameters.